 V-FUCHS for Fuchs' Dystrophy

-The information provided here supplements an article published in the journal Ophthalmology, "Patient-Reported Visual Disability in Fuchs' Endothelial Corneal Dystrophy Measured by the Visual Function and Corneal Health Status (V-FUCHS) Instrument" (In press, expected publication 2018).
+The information provided here supplements an article published in the journal Ophthalmology (Vol 125, Issue 12), "Patient-Reported Visual Disability in Fuchs' Endothelial Corneal Dystrophy Measured by the Visual Function and Corneal Health Status (V-FUCHS) Instrument."

 The V-FUCHS instrument/questionnaire is a 15 item self-administered assessment that measures visual disability and has been specifically validated for Fuchs endothelial corneal dystrophy (FECD).
-The V-FUCHS instrument is available for download for use in clinical practice and research.
+The V-FUCHS instrument is available for licensing for use in clinical practice and research.
 V-FUCHS meets Rasch model expectations and a conversion tool is available from the authors to easily determine linear logit scores.
+To inquire about a license, contact MayoClinicVentures@mayo.edu.

 Katrin Wacker, M.D., Keith H. Baratz, M.D., William M. Bourne, M.D., Sanjay V. Patel, M.D., FRCOphth.